payu-india/CMS-Chatbot/docs/Affordability/offers-dashboard/create-an-offer.md

 ***

-## Step 3: Include the Offer rules or limitations
+## Step 3: Include the Offer rules

 1. Select the **Flat Discount** or **Percentage** tab to specify the discount is in terms of a flat discount or percentage of the transaction amount.
 2. Enter the following details on the *Set Offer Rules* page.